Skip to main content

 Nat Noso decrotive Header image

-Learning from hospital-acquired COVID-19 infections in Wales
+Learning from healthcare-acquired COVID-19 infections in Wales

 The COVID-19 pandemic has had a significant impact on population health and healthcare systems worldwide.
 NHS Wales rapidly adapted and altered its operational focus to minimise harm as far as possible.
 NHS staff worked tirelessly to maintain healthcare services for those most in need.
 However, COVID-19 was a new and unpredictable infection which made it extremely difficult to manage.